How hackers breached Twitter

 WHO WAS THE MASTERMIND?

 This attack was pulled off by three individuals, Graham Ivan Clark, Mason Sheppard and Nima Fazeli.
-You won’t recognize their names because they are nobodies.
+You won’t recognize their names because they are nobody special.
 Providing a platform to give them fame only feeds their egos.
 What you should know is that their ages range from 17 to 22, with the youngest being the mastermind behind it.
 This attack required no special computer skills, just lax security measures by several employees who didn’t follow procedures (or the recommendations listed above).

 If you have questions about this, please let us know and we will be happy to assist you.